A Century of Publishing Excellence

 Lily King’s Euphoria wins the Kirkus Prize and is named a Top 10 Book of the Year by the New York Times.2014

-Helen Macdonald’s H Is for Hawk wins the Costa Book Award and Samuel Johnson Prize.2015
+Helen Macdonald’s H Is for Hawk wins the Costa Book Award and the Samuel Johnson Prize.2015

 Jacqueline Susann’s Valley of the Dolls is reissued in a 50th anniversary edition in hardcover and paperback.